-- 1. The ability to identify and analyze selected historical themes affecting The Christian and Missionary Alliance from the late nineteenth century to the present. - 2.
-An interpretive grid for analyzing the history of The Christian and Missionary Alliance through its central continuities and changes. - 3.
-The ability to identify, express, analyze, critique, and apply to a local church setting those Alliance theological distinctives which have shaped its historical and doctrinal experience.
-Particular attention will be paid to its emphasis on Christ, sanctification, healing, eschatology, and missions. - 4.
-A broadened understanding and appreciation for of the work of The Christian and Missionary Alliance in Canada and throughout the world.
+- 1. Students will be able to explain selected historical themes affecting the Christian and Missionary Alliance from the late nineteenth century to the present. - 2.
+Students will have an interpretive grid for analyzing the history of the Christian and Missionary Alliance through its central continuities and changes. - 3.
+Students will be able to identify the Alliance distinctives which have shaped its historical and doctrinal experience.
+Particular attention will be paid to sanctification, healing, eschatology, and missions. - 4.
+Students will have a broadened understanding of the work of The Christian and Missionary Alliance in Canada at home and throughout the world.